nexmo-community/nopanic/README.md

-# No-Panic
+# No Panic

 The coolest and easiest Vue App to track your current position and send it to your trusted contacts through SMS.

-Built with love using Firebase, Google Maps, and Nexmo for the SMS capabilities.
+Built with love using Firebase (Firestore and Firebase Hosting) and Nexmo for the SMS capabilities.
+You have to configure your own secrets for the google cloud functions, firestore and firebase hosting if you decide to deploy it there.

+Otherwise you may create the Docker image and run it where you are more confortable!

 ## To Do:

 - Add flic button support (In progress)
 - User management enhancement for future features
 - Future features: Track your pet or your child (An interesting IOT Project)

+> _Take care of those you call your own and keep good company_ - Brian May.
+Good Company

 # The Vue side of things!